 Specialized staff and physicians from the Baptist Rehabilitation Wound Care Management Center are available for consultation and assistance with management of specific wound or skin needs.

-Addresses spinal cord injury specific complications and co-morbidities such as fluid restriction, skin care needs, weight management, etc.
+Nutritionists and Dietitians address spinal cord injury specific complications and co-morbidities such as fluid restriction, skin care needs, weight management, etc.

 Psychiatrists and psychologists assist with program design and are available for consultation to assess and address social, behavioral, cognitive, or emotional issues through education, medication, and counseling.
 Applicable issues include depression, sexuality, alcohol/drug use, changing life roles, and social coping and adaptation.

 Ancillary Professionals and Vendors

 Ancillary Professionals and Vendors are available to assist Baptist Rehab-Germantown staff with fitting and selection of specialized devices and equipment as needed for optimal functioning.
 These include: seating and mobility specialists, prosthetists and orthotists, product manufacturer representatives, rehab engineers, and DME providers.